vektor-inc/vk-filter-search/readme.txt

 4. Search Results page

 == Changelog ==

+= 1.10.2 =
+[ Bug Fix ] fix Custom Field Sort of Number and Character.

 = 1.10.1 =
 [ Bug Fix ] Don't see undefined in empty text fields on the second and subsequent pages of search results.